 If you’re looking for a way to integrate mindfulness into your everyday life, I highly recommend you read Mindfulness in Plain English which I thoroughly enjoyed:

 2. It lets you look at the world through the eyes of a child

 In Zen meditation, they talk about the “beginner’s mind”.
 It’s a quality of looking at the world as if for the first time – like everything is a miracle.

 This kind of awareness precedes language and the attachment of names to things.
 Instead of putting everything into little mental compartments (like: “this is a train, this is a bird”), you start to see the world from a broader perspective – without conceptualizing it.

 In a Zen Habits article on the topic, Leo Babauta says:

-What is beginner’s mind?
+What is a beginner’s mind?
 It’s dropping our expectations and preconceived ideas about something and seeing things with an open mind, fresh eyes, just like a beginner.